LATTE: Application Oriented Social Network Embedding: Proposed Method

 Here, $s^{o_i}_{j,k}$ denotes the weight of the feature vector loss term based on $G_{o_i}$, and parameters $\eta > 1$ and $\delta < 0$.
 By integrating the objective function in {\our} together with the above \textit{preference representation} function, we will able to learn embedding applicable to information diffusion tasks specifically.

-For some other application tasks, we can also represent their requirements on the embedding results as function $\mathcal{L}_{t}$, which will be incorporated in {\our} for model training.
+For some other application tasks, we can also represent their requirements on the embedding results as the function $\mathcal{L}_{t}$, which will be incorporated in {\our} for model training.